 John Link bio | home

-(December, 2021) .docx .pdf
+(November, 2024) .docx .pdf

 John Link’s writings on music have appeared in journals in the United States, Italy, and the U.K. including Music Theory Online, Tempo, Sonus, the Journal of the Society for American Music, NewMusicBox, and Music and Letters.
 He is the author of Elliott Carter's Late Music (Cambridge University Press, 2022), Elliott Carter: A Guide to Research (Garland, 2000), co-editor with Nicholas Hopkins of Elliott Carter’s Harmony Book (Carl Fischer, 2002), co-editor with Marguerite Boland of Elliott Carter Studies (Cambridge University Press, 2012), and co-editor with Marguerite Boland and Guy Capuzzo of the journal Elliott Carter Studies Online.
 He has participated in panels, courses, lectures, and workshops at the Tanglewood Festival of Contemporary Music, the Chamber Music Society of Lincoln Center, the Juilliard School, the Mannes School of Music at the New School University, the University of Missouri—Kansas City, Brigham Young University, the University of Minnesota, Cardiff University, the University of Ljubljana, and at Carnegie Hall.
-He is a Professor in the Music Department at William Paterson University and lives in New York City.
+He is Professor Emeritus in the Music Department at William Paterson University and lives in New York City.